AllanW178/FineTuning-Cheat-Code/Tuning_Code.md

     load_in_4bit = load_in_4bit,
 )

-# 2. ADD LORA ADAPTERS (The "Fine-Tuning" Layer)
-# This creates the "sticky note" on top of the brain that we will write on.
 model = FastLanguageModel.get_peft_model(
     model,
     r = 16, # The "Rank" (Intelligence of the adapter).
 16 is standard.